digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/instruments/intro.rst

 Swaps
 *****

-The following instruments are included in the :doc:`Swap Extension <swap-extension>`:
+The following instruments are included in the :doc:`Swap Instrument package <swap-instrument>`:

 - Interest rate swaps
 - Currency swaps